orbtl-ai/DebrisScan/README.md

 [project's homepage](https://coastalscience.noaa.gov/project/using-unmanned-aircraft-systems-machine-learning-and-polarimetric-imaging-to-develop-a-system-for-enhanced-marine-debris-detection-and-removal/).

 ## Key Features
 1. A complete, free, and open source environment for training and deploying deep learning-based object detection models.
 1. State-of-the-art computer vision models fine-tuned for the automatic detection of shoreline stranded marine debris from aerial images.
 1. A user friendly interface for interacting with the object detection models.
 1. A powerful and well-documented backend REST API for automating bulk uploads or integrating DebrisScan into existing apps, software, or workflows.
-1. Detailed standing stock debris survey reports, maps, plots, and metadata to help understand shoreline debris accumulation and allow multi-date or multi-site comparison.
+1. Detailed standing stock debris survey reports, maps, plots, and metadata to help understand shoreline debris accumulation and allow multi-date or multi- site comparison.

 ## Quick Start *(Local Installation)*
 Installing and deploying DebrisScan is very simple, and can be executed in a few easy steps for